codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

   max-width="70%"
 %}

-For detailed information on how to work with applications and Products, see [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).
+For detailed information on how to work with Argo CD applications and Products, see [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

 ## Edit Argo CD application definitions